AryaPulkit/Apparel-classification-webapp-using-CNN/README.md

 # Apparel-classification-webapp-using-CNN

 In this repo , I'll use mnist clothing image dataset to classify different Apparels.
-This system can diffrentiate 9 types of clothings namely "Tshirt","Trouser","Pullover","Dress","Coat","Sandal","Shirt","Sneaker","Bag","Ankle boot" .
+This system can differentiate 9 types of clothings namely "Tshirt","Trouser","Pullover","Dress","Coat","Sandal","Shirt","Sneaker","Bag","Ankle boot" .

 ## **Preprocessing**